nweinberg97/portfolio2/README.md

-# portfolio
+# Portfolio
-Welcome to my personal portfolio website!
-Here, you’ll find a showcase of my projects, skills, and experiences.
-I’ve built this site to highlight my work in web development, design, and other creative pursuits.
-Explore my latest projects, learn more about my background, and discover the areas I’m passionate about.
+Welcome to my personal portfolio!
+This website showcases my journey through various projects and initiatives, highlighting my passion for using technology to foster community, inspire positive change, and solve real-world problems.

+About Me
+I’m Nitai, a creative thinker and problem-solver with a background in kinesiology, tech, and community building.
+I’m drawn to projects that blend health, wellness, and technology, and I love exploring how design can positively impact people’s lives.
+From UX design and product development to social good initiatives, I’m always looking for ways to make a difference.